-At one point in the life of a biohazard vehicle, it was exposed to body fluids or even human remains.
+At one point in the life, a biohazard vehicle was exposed to body fluids or even human remains.
 Considering the fact that some auction vehicles were involved in some form of accident, it is not uncommon to find blood patches in salvage title or accident vehicles.

 In rare cases, these vehicles might have been involved in an accident or incident that led to the loss of life, limbs, or some minor injury of some sort.
 Upon discovery of such at the auction or by the insurance company, this automatically qualifies the vehicle to be marked as a biohazard/chemical damage in an auction.

 Biohazard vehicles may also come filled with trash, nasty stains, and mounds.
-Also, vehicles that were flooded and developed poisonous molds and horrible smells that may trigger allergies or respiratory problems are also termed biohazards.
+Also, vehicles that were flooded, developed poisonous molds and horrible smells that may trigger allergies or respiratory problems are biohazards.

 Buying a Biohazard Vehicle

-It’s unfortunate if the death of a human being was what led to the vehicle being classed as a biohazard.
+It’s unfortunate if the death of a human being led to the vehicle being a biohazard.
 But you can land a swell deal and be the new home of the vehicle.
 You can find your dream car in top-notch condition but a biohazard vehicle.

 If you want detailed information about the current condition of the vehicle, you can request a physical inspection.
 This costs more but you will have a more detailed report on the vehicle’s condition.

-After purchase, it is recommended to have the vehicle cleaned properly, deeply, and serviced before getting behind the wheel.
+We recommend having the vehicle cleaned properly, deeply, and serviced before getting behind the wheel.
 Biohazardous substances are harmful to humans and may remain so, even long after the incident.
-So it is recommended you hire professionals to do the cleaning for you.
+We recommended you hire professionals to do the cleaning for you.

 - 5 Things to do to Restore Your Flooded Vehicle